MangiameliFabio/MangiameliFabio/README.md

 - Implementing enemy characters
   - Logic for six different enemy types each with different abilities and characteristics
   - Animation system for all enemies
-  - General behaviour handled with state machine pattern
+  - General behavior handled with state machine pattern
   - Implemented a heat map into our custom pathfinding
 - Integrated arena traps into the damage system